pughlab/crescent-frontend/README.md

 `npm install` to install server dependencies.
 In the `react` folder, `npm install` for frontend dependencies and then `npm build` to compile a release version of the frontend in `build`.

-In the root folder, `docker-compose -f docker-compose.yaml -f docker-compose.prod.yaml up` to start an HTTPS nginx reverse proxy for the entire application.
+In the root folder, `docker-compose -f docker-compose.yaml -f docker-compose.prod.yaml up` or `npm start` to start an HTTPS nginx reverse proxy for the entire application.

 ```bash
 git clone https://github.com/suluxan/crescent-frontend.git